 Retaining Candidates And Clients

 In order to retain the best candidates and clients, they must be offered a high level service from your agency.
 How you treat them will determine whether or not they stay with you.
 Good communication is vital, and you will need to keep candidates up to date on job vacancies, interviews, meetings and timesheets.
-To help manage and professionalise this communication, offer a text messaging service.
-You can do this through software specifically designed for the temporary recruitment industry.
-Through this system, you can also communicate with groups of candidates at once.

 Software can also generate electronic timesheets, automated invoicing and payroll exports, thereby reducing the potential for errors and ensuring that the many administrative processes associated with temporary recruitment are managed professionally.
 Efficiently handling candidate and client communications reflects the professionalism of an agency and helps maintain good relations.
 Software that provides a Client Portal, where clients can view candidate bookings, timesheets, compliance documentation and AWR status, further raises the level of the service you offer and can help differentiate you from competitors.